kuijiang94/MSPFN/README.md

 cd ./model/test
 python test_MSPFN.py
 ```
 The deraining results will be in './test/test_data/MSPFN'.
+We only provide the baseline for comparision.
+There exits the gap (0.1-0.2db) between the provided model and the reported values in the paper, which originates in the subsequent fine tuning of hyperparameters, training process and constrains.

 ####  Test the Retraining Model With Your Own Dataset (TEST_MSPFN.PY)
 Download the pretrained models.